digital-analysis-co/digital-analysis-co/docs/blog/posts/ga4_extract_to_aws.md

 ## Summary

 GA4 provides a convenient point and click extract into Big Query.
-On several occassions I've been asked to forward the extract to AWS. <!-- more --> GA4 data in the Big Query extract are retained for a rolling 60 days.
+On several occassions I've been asked to forward this extract to AWS. <!-- more --> GA4 data in the Big Query extract are retained for a rolling 60 days.
 [Details](https://support.google.com/analytics/answer/9358801?hl=en).

 > You can export to a free instance of BigQuery [(BigQuery sandbox)](https://cloud.google.com/bigquery/docs/sandbox), but exports that exceed the sandbox limits incur charges